sageserpent-open/modest-proposal/README.md

 special run.
 So it is Pu-239 and Pu-241 that take on all the responsibility for fissile enrichment.
 In an ideal world, this would be frowned upon because we don't want to have separated plutonium in the first place, but remember, this stuff already exists; we're trying to do something about it.

+This mixing of PuO2 is also done on the first batches of reprocessed UO2+PuO2 that are recycled as core fuel pellets, because those from the first few shuffles out of the reactor will lack sufficient fissile isotopes bred in the blanket pellets; the distribution of fissile isotopes across the shuffles has to settle down into an equilibrium.

 ## Mission Statement ##